drduh/YubiKey-Guide/README.md

 gpg> quit
 ```

-Remove and re-insert the YubiKey and check the status:
+Remove and re-insert YubiKey and check the status:

 ```console
 $ gpg --card-status